mccutcheonlab/FED_RT/README.md

 **RTFED now handles interruptions in your internet connection by caching the data on RAM and periodically checking the connection**

 ## Upgrade V3 (Dec 2024)
 **RTFED now comes with a GUI (zip file in /source), dynamically detects FED3 devices connected to your computer.
-Plug and Play!** Just setup your Google spreasheet and get the JSON file and connect your FED3s and run your experiment.
+Plug and Play!** Just setup your Google spreadsheet and get the JSON file and connect your FED3s and run your experiment.

+## Upgrade V4 (Dec 2024)
+**RTFED has port indicator for each FED3 device connected to it, in case you have many FED3s connected and can not find which port receives data from which FED3, you can make right poke to see a tiny indicator blinking next to the active port**
 # Step by step instructions for setting up RTFED
 ## Step -1: Update FED3 library with NEW FILES and flash the board
 The process of  flashing FED3 is explained in detail on the original [FED3 repository](https://github.com/KravitzLabDevices/FED3_library), the only process you need to follow is to go to your Arduino library folder, find the FED3 library and in folder **/src** replace the FED3.h and FED3.cpp files with files provided here [RTFED_Library](https://github.com/Htbibalan/FED_RT/tree/main/source/FED3_Library/RTFED).